paulhoux/Cinder-FFmpeg/README.md

 Included is the Windows distribution of Libavcodec (the version of November 25th, 2012) and OpenAL 1.1.
 Please refer to the [FFmpeg website](http://www.ffmpeg.org/) for more information on licensing.
 As a special warning, it should be noted that FFmpeg is not available under any other licensing terms, especially not proprietary/commercial ones, not even in exchange for payment.

+#####Known issues
+* Can't play audio in floating point format, most notably the Microsoft WMV-format.
+Resampling is required, which is not yet implemented.
+* Can't play files without at least one audio track.
+Synchronization depends on audio.
+Will be fixed later.
+* Uploading the video texture to the GPU via DMA is not yet implemented and therefor not yet optimized.

 #####Adding this block to Cinder
 This block is meant to be used with the most recent development version of Cinder.
 See for more information on how to obtain this version: https://forum.libcinder.org/#Topic/23286000001389463